Kentucky's last abortion clinic fights to stay in state

 ACTRESS SAYS SHE HAD HER 'BEST ABORTION' IN SEATTLE

-A spokesperson for Bevin told Fox News that the requirements in question were enacted in 1998 and not questioned before now.
+A spokesperson for Bevin told Fox News that the requirements in question were enacted in 1998 and were not questioned before now.

 “Essentially all healthcare facilities in Kentucky are required to have such agreements, and it is telling that the abortion industry believes that it alone should be exempt from these important safety measures,” Amanda Stamper, Bevin’s communications director, said, adding that EMW Women’s Surgical Center’s sister location in Lexington, Ky., was shut down in 2016 because “it was filthy and didn’t even have a license.”